-Dar Al-Arkan Commercial Investment Company is a limited liability company registered in Riyadh with commercial registration no. 1010247585, dated 28/3/1429H (corresponding to 5 April 2008).
-Its principal operations include real estate investment.
+Dar Al-Arkan Commercial Investment Company is a limited liability company registered in Riyadh with commercial registration no. 1010247585, dated 28/3/1429H (corresponding to 5/04/2008G).
+Its operations include the purchase, acquisition and leasing of real estate investments.